alt-cs-lab/alt-cs-lab.github.io/content/conference/_index.md

     * K-State requires a W-9 form from anyone requesting reimbursement.
 We only need the first page. **It must be signed!**
   * [Expense Report](files/expense-report.pdf) - please fill out and upload ASAP after end of conference.
 Attach the following items:
     * Itemized receipt (folio) from the hotel after checkout.
     * Round-trip map from your home to the hotel for mileage.
-(Hint: add your home as the starting point, hotel as the first stop, and then home as a second stop to get round-trip mileage in one map).
+      * Hint: add your home as the starting point, hotel as the first stop, and then home as a second stop to get round-trip mileage in one map.
+      * We can only reimburse mileage for a _personal vehicle_.
+If you choose to drive a school district vehicle (or similar), mileage will **NOT** be reimbursed.
     * Itemized receipts for meals are **NOT** required for reimbursement.
 Meals will be reimbursed based on per diem.
   * [Upload Files Here](https://www.cs.ksu.edu/secure_file_upload.html)